scqubits/qfit/README.md

 Installation and Usage
 ----------------------

+Download and unzip the source code to a `<directory>`.
 Install qfit via

+    cd <directory>/qfit
-    pip install qfit
+    pip install .

 Once done, you the application can be launched in a python script via

     from qfit import Fit
     Fit(<HilbertSpace>)

-where `<HilbertSpace>` is a scqubits HilbertSpace object, the circuit model you want to fit against.
+where `<HilbertSpace>` is a `scqubits.HilbertSpace` object, the circuit model you want to fit against.

 Check out the notebook `Learn_QFit_in_10mins.ipynb` for a quick start guide.